sassansh/Genome-Alignment/README.md

    ![Run](/images/run.png)

 3. It'll take about a minute to compare all the sequences.
-Once finished, you'll see the results in a csv file `final_scores.csv' like this:
+Once finished, you'll see the results in a csv file `final_scores.csv` like this:

 ![Final Scores](/images/final_scores.png)